Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 # Scalable DIA-NN

-## Work in progress 15-03-2024: specific notes for library-dev branch

-This set of scripts has not been tested post-push.
-Last test was December 2023 so it's a bit hazy.

-Need to re-test all possible library options (3 options) and the multi-fasta option, from scratch.

-Also need to update this README - lots of comments and headers in the scripts contain the useful content that needs to be added here.

-Need to add parameter flexibility for step 1, with var mods, charge values, etc.

 ## Introduction

 This workflow implements the CLI installation of [DIA-NN](https://github.com/vdemichev/DiaNN) in a highly scalable fashion.
 DIA-NN is a tool that performs data processing and analysis for data-independent acquistion (DIA) proteomics data and was developed by Demichev, Ralser and Lilley Labs ([Ralser et al. 2020](https://www.nature.com/articles/s41592-019-0638-x)).